CZ-NIC/yangson/docs/instance.rst

       Return a new instance node that is an exact copy of the receiver, except that item *key* is deleted from its value.

-      This method raises :exc:`InstanceValueError` if the receiver's value is a scalar, and:exc:`NonexistentInstance` if the item isn't present in the actual receiver's value.
+      This method raises :exc:`~.InstanceValueError` if the receiver's value is a scalar, and:exc:`~.NonexistentInstance` if the item isn't present in the actual receiver's value.

       .. doctest::